 Why Won’t My Skin Snap Back?

 The longer it was stretched out, the less likely it is to just snap back.
-Additionally, there are risk factors that could cause you to have loose skin.
+Additionally, there are risk factors that could cause you to have excess skin.

 Will I Have Loose Skin If I Loose Weight Fast?

-As stated above, different factors can contribute to loose skin and it not being able to snap back as quickly as you would like it to.
+As stated above, different factors can contribute to extra skin and it not being able to snap back as quickly as you would like it to.
 These factors include:

 Age: The older you get, the less elastic your skin becomes.